marin117/Gmail-deleter/README.md

 Getting started
 ---------------

 This script will help you delete unnecessary emails on gmail.
 It will provide you with options to delete all emails, emails from certain category and emails from a certain user .
-It also has additional features for emptying trash, deleteting spam emails, getting statistics for email size, or displaying frequency of sent/received emails to/from a certain user.
+It also has additional features for emptying trash, deleting spam emails, getting statistics for email size, or displaying frequency of sent/received emails to/from a certain user.

 Prerequisites
 -------------

  - Python
- - The [pip](https://pypi.python.org/pypi/pip) package managment tool for Python
+ - The [pip](https://pypi.python.org/pypi/pip) package management tool for Python
  - Access to Internet and a web browser
  - A Google account with Gmail account enabled
  - matplotlib for Python